ohbm/osr2020/accessibility.md

 *Research is only reproducible if it is available to and accessible by all.*

-We are taking a number of steps in the OSR to increase representation of marginalised folks and improve the experience of individuals with specific access needs.
+All online and in-person interactions relating to the OSR are required to be conducted in accordance with the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3846">Code of Conduct</a>.
+We are additionally taking a number of steps to increase representation of marginalised folks and improve the experience of individuals with specific access needs.

 *Everyone is invited to join us in the OSR, and we would like everyone to feel able to contribute.*